 And they do this all while developing a tight network of friends and academic and professional colleagues.
 Nowhere else can liberal arts students get this level of intensive, hands-on instruction for college credit from leaders in the fields of design/build and green building.

 The semester offers admission to highly motivated undergraduates and recent graduates from any major at any accredited degree-granting institution of higher education—no previous architecture or building experience is necessary.
 The semester’s interdisciplinary curriculum includes lectures, seminars, studio time, and job-site work all reinforcing and complementing one another while informing the group project.
 Our instructors are leaders in academia, green architecture, and building craft.

 Yestermorrow Design/Build School has been in the forefront of the sustainable design/build movement since its inception in 1980, teaching architects, builders, and laypeople methods and tools to reduce ecological impacts by creating environmentally responsible architecture.
 Vermont’s scenic Mad River Valley—known for the best ski terrain in the east and home to Yestermorrow and a thriving community of artisans, farmers, and entrepreneurs—is a locus for innovative initiatives to revitalize local economies and promote sustainable energy use.
-The UMass Architecture +Design program is New England’s only public accredited architecture degree.
+The UMass Department of Architecture program is New England’s only public accredited architecture degree.

 Come to the Yestermorrow-UMass Semester in Sustainable Design/Build to advance your skills, develop your portfolio, and build your competitive edge.